robert/robert.github.com/_posts/2019-12-28-pfab6-real-world-debugging-practice.md

 def search(query):
     """
     This function is a "fake" search engine that we use to make this bugsquashing exercise more concise.
-In the original program it queried an internet search engine.
+In the original
+    program this function queried an
+    internet search engine.

-    This function returns "fake" search results
+    Now it returns "fake" search results
-    by appending "-0", "-1", and "-2" to the given
+    by appending "-0", "-1", and "-2" to
-    query.
-For example, the query "banana" will return: search results of:
+    the given query.
+For example, the query
+    "banana" will return:

     ["banana-0", "banana-1", "banana-2"]

-    Note that using "fake" functions to simplify programs while testing or debugging is not cheating - it is a very common and sensible technique!
+    Note that using "fake" functions to
+    simplify programs while testing or
+    debugging is not cheating - it is a very common and sensible technique!
     """
     results = []
     for i in range(3):